-- Speed: When it comes to speed, containers were meant to significantly reduce the time needed to deploy and run an application.
-The container starts immediately, since the operating system is already up and running, so the application will start up without any noticeable delay.
-This is an excellent solution for a development environment, mainly, as it saves time in the application testing cycle.
-On the other hand, virtual machines need to start the entire operating system, which includes the full boot process.
-This will also include the startup of the services, and it will take much longer than it would for a container.
+- Speed: When it comes to speed, containers are the clear winner.
+They are designed to reduce loading and runtime for software applications significantly.
+Since the operating system is already up and running, the application will start without noticeable delay.
+This lack of delay is an excellent solution for software development teams because it will save time during the application testing cycle.
+Conversely, virtual machines need ample time for a complete boot process of the entire operating system, causing VM startup time to take much longer than a container.

-- Resources: Since virtual servers run separate operating systems, and every system call has to go through the virtualization layer, a certain amount of overhead is created, causing more resources to be used.
-This is particularly true for memory usage, as virtual machines consume memory even when they aren’t running any user processes.
-However, CPU virtualization is relatively cheap, so the CPU overhead of a virtual machine can be much smaller.
-When it comes to containers, they can start up pretty quickly, so their memory consumption doesn't increase.
-There is also much less overhead as they are using the same operating system without a hypervisor to go through.
+- Resources: Since virtual servers run separate operating systems and every system call has to go through the virtualization layer, they tend to be resource-intensive.
+This is particularly true for memory, as virtual machines consume memory even when not processing user requests.
+Since CPU virtualization is relatively inexpensive, the processor costs of virtual machines tend to be less.
+When it comes to containers, they start up quickly, keeping their memory consumption low compared to VMs.
+Containers also cut down on overhead because they can function without using a hypervisor.

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.